What Is a Hybrid App? (Detailed Guide for 2026)

 Cordova

 Apache Cordova is a veteran in the hybrid app development space.
-You run a single-page application (SPA) within an integrated mobile web browser, basically a web view.
+You run a single-page application (SPA) within an integrated mobile web browser, which is basically a web view.
 Plugins allow you to access native features as needed.

 Flutter